rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 #### Watchlists

 This tab helps monitor the watches created.
-The watches are thresholds for metrics that show you if the metric is in a healthy, warning, or danger status as shown in the following image:
+The watches are thresholds for metrics that show you if the metric is in a healthy, warning, or danger status, as shown in the following image:

 ![]({% asset_path 2019-09-27-server-or-service-monitoring-in-sap-business-objects/Picture3.png %})